gaetanmaisse/gravitee-repo-combiner/README.md

 The structure is the following:

-    |- combine-repositories.mjs: Entrypoint of the script, contains the overall logic
+    |- combine-repositories.mjs: Entrypoint of the script creating the new monorepo, contains the overall logic
+    |- add-repository.mjs: Entrypoint of the script adding a repo in the APIM monorepo, contains the overall logic
     |
     |- src
     |   |- fs-helper.mjs: A bunch of handy functions to work with the filesystem